 7. Recent interaction between high-level Catholic and Evangelical representatives on religious freedom, human rights, and other public ethical concerns tends to reduce the importance of the doctrine of justification by faith alone.

 As conservative Reformed and Evangelical theologians, we respectfully disagree with all seven of these points and will address them individually in this response.

-[The remainder of this article is available via the link below.]
+[The remainder of this article and a full translation into Spanish are available via the links below.]